 They should be soft enough so that they don’t damage your pup's teeth, but durable enough so they don’t easily fall apart into small pieces.

-Making sure you choose the right toy for your furry friend is the best way to make sure they’re staying active but being safe as they do so.
-You can include their favorite toys in training, such as rewarding them with their toy if they complete a command or act calmly in a situation.
+Making sure you choose the right toy for your furry friend is a great way to make sure they’re staying active, but you need to keep their teeth and tummy safe as they play.
+You can include their favorite toys in training too, such as rewarding them with their toy if they complete a command or act calmly in a situation.